New Orleans Cemetery Guide

 A city-owned cemetery established in 1832 in the heart of the district famed for its enormous antebellum mansions and lovely fenced yards, this cemetery is one of the most visited in the city.
 It is open to the public.
 It is a favorite filming spot, having been seen in Interview With a Vampire, Double Jeopardy, NCIS: New Orleans, American Horror Story, Dracula 2000, The Originals, and numerous music videos.

-- Learn more about the cemetery with our self-guided tour.
+- Learn more about the cemetery with our self-guided tour or our GPS-enabled audio tour.

 - Our pay-what-you-wish guided tour of the Garden District visits the cemetery daily.